COURAGE

 RESILIENCE

-Building our resilience is the best defence against bullying and the challenges we all face in life.
+Building our resilience is the best defence against bullying and the challenges we all face.
 Resilience is our inner strength, our ability to stand up to the forces that try to bring us down.
 It is necessary to rescue children from hardships, as no one wants to see a child suffer.
 It is important to protect children from dangerous situations; HOWEVER, it is not in their best interest to rescue children from everyday conflict and hardship.
 Sometimes, the best lessons learned are from life’s hardships and mistakes.

 There was a school trip planned for grade 8s.
 It was planned for February.
 These students were going to go on a ski trip.
 When parents gathered to discuss the trip, the concerns were: 1) Why February?
 The bus could hit a patch of ice and slide off the road.
 2) Who will make sure my kid has their hat and mitts on when they are outside?
 These students are 14 years old.
 If they go outside without hats and mitts, they will soon realize they should put them on or freeze!